kikeprime/wolfsheep/README.md

-# wolfsheep
-Wolves and Sheep population model
+# Wolves and Sheep population model